tristanbrown/development/workflows/ai_assisted_coding.md

 #### Use-Cases
 - Specifically-instructed feature plug-ins and refactors
 - Often frustrating
+- I spend time and mental health arguing with the model and requesting reversions

 ## 3. Plan With Chat, Implement With Codex
 - Use method #1 to generate an instructional `plan.md` document